This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Static analysis analyzed the code without running it.
 It can look at the entire code and show weaknesses at the exact point.
 Automated tools help reviewers to scan the whole codebase faster.
 That being said, static analysis alone does not provide information about the behavior of the suspicious file.

 Dynamic analysis analyzes the code while running.
 This analysis is conducted in a controlled environment to prevent the spreading of malware.
 While it is helpful to identify vulnerabilities and threats during runtime, it has a downside.
 With dynamic analysis, you cannot track back the issue to the exact location in the code.

 The solution: genetic code analysis applied to malware analysis

 Reverse engineering and other malware analysis techniques are practical, although requiring time and skill.
 Moreover, its scalability is limited.

-By applying genetic code principles to software analysis, you get an automated, effective and scalable process.
+Applying genetic code principles to software analysis creates an automated, effective, and scalable process.
 This process extracts the code “genes,” Like DNA analysis, it compares them to an extensive database of cataloged malware within seconds.

 By doing this, genetic malware analysis enables analysts to identify reused co1de, effectively tracking and classifying threats.
 This is especially useful in cases of ransomware, where time is of the essence.